spaciousejar/learn-git-with-me/README.md

 ## 📦 Apps and Packages

 - `web`: The main Next.js application
-- `ui`: Shared UI components
+- `UI`: Shared UI components

-- `auth`: Authentication utilities
+## Contributing

+Visit our [contributing guide](https://github.com/spaciousejar/learn-git-with-me/blob/main/CONTRIBUTING.md) to learn how to contribute.
-- `email`: Email templates and utilities
+- your feedback and contributions are welcome!

 ## 📜 License

 This project is licensed under the MIT License.
 For more information, see the [LICENSE](./LICENSE) file.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!
+You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/)